 If you’re setting up your first course or troubleshooting an issue, the quality of support can make a difference in your experience.

-Podia offers 7-day-a-week support for all users, even on the Mover Plan, to make sure you get immediate assistance.
+Podia offers seven-day-a-week support for all users, even on the Mover Plan, to make sure you get immediate assistance.
 They also have a comprehensive library of guides, how-to articles, and video demos to help you resolve common issues.

 Customization and Branding